How to carry the dog in the car?

 If you have questions about everything you need to keep in mind when transporting your dog in the car, you've come to the right place.
 Below, we'll review the most important points of the regulations and answer some of the most frequently asked questions.

-What does the traffic regulation say?
+What does the traffic regulations say?

-Within the regulations, the section that interests us when traveling with dogs is article 18 of chapter 3 " Obligations of the driver ", where in its point 1, it details the following:
+Within the regulations, the section that interests us when traveling with dogs is article 18 of chapter 3 "Driver's obligations", where in its point 1, it details the following:

-Therefore, in summary, the most important thing when traveling with dogs is that the animal doesn't distract the driver and interfere with driving .
-To achieve this, we must take the necessary measures, such as using a net, a fence, or the use of carriers, harnesses, and leashes.
+So, to summarize, The important thing when traveling with dogs is that the animal does not distract the driver and interfere with driving.To do this, we must take the necessary measures, whether through a net, a fence, or the use of carriers, harnesses, and leashes.

 The best way to transport your dog in the car